Digital performance

-Digital Performance refers to the use of computers as an interface between a creator, and consumer of images, and sounds in a wide range of artistic applications.
+Digital Performance refers to the use of computers as an interface between a creator, consumer of images, and sounds in a wide range of artistic applications.
 It is performance that incorporates and integrates computer technologies and techniques.
 Performers can incorporate multimedia into any type of production whether it is live on a theatre stage, or in the street.
 Anything as small as video recordings or a visual image classifies the production as multimedia.
 When the key role in a performance is the technologies, it is considered a digital performance.
-This can be as little as projections on a screen in front of a live audience to creating and devising a performance in an online environment.
+This can be as simple as making projections on a screen for a live audience or as complex as planning and putting on a show online.